-We compared Costco’s legendary hot dog to Sam’s Club’s — and the winner is undeniable
+We compared Costco’s legendary hot dog with Sam’s Club’s — and the winner is undeniable

 - Hollis Johnson

-Over at Sam’s Club, the hot dog costs the same and it comes with a drink just like its competitor.
+Over at Sam’s Club, the hot-dog combo costs the same.

 - source